 - 4.2.1 The Chief Executive will compile and submit to the Board a Joint Commissioning Plan (prepared in conjunction with the PHA) which takes into account financial targets and forecast limits of available resources.
-The Joint Commissioning Plan will contain: - (a) a statement of the significant assumptions on which the plan is based including a proposed deployment of resources across care programmes for the following period; and; - (b) details of major changes in workload, delivery of services and resources required to achieve the plan. - 4.2.2 Prior to the start of the financial year the Director of Finance will, on behalf of the Chief executive, prepare and submit budgets for approval by the Board.
-Such budgets will: - (a) be in accordance with the aims and objectives set out in the Joint Commissioning Plan; - (b) accord with workload and manpower plans; - (c) be produced following discussion with other relevant HSC Organisations - (d) be prepared within the limits of available funds; - (e) identify potential risks. - 4.2.3 The Director of Finance shall monitor financial performance against budget and plan, periodically review them, and report to the Board. - 4.2.3 All Budget Holders must ensure that the necessary Business Case preparation and approvals, for expenditure decisions, have been obtained before committing to recurrent revenue expenditure in new service commissioning or to support any other proposed investment.
+The Joint Commissioning Plan will contain: - a) a statement of the significant assumptions on which the plan is based including a proposed deployment of resources across care programmes for the following period; and;

+- (b) details of major changes in workload, delivery of services and resources required to achieve the plan. - 4.2.2 Prior to the start of the financial year the Director of Finance will, on behalf of the Chief Executive, prepare and submit budgets for approval by the Board.
+Such budgets will: - (a) be in accordance with the aims and objectives set out in the Joint Commissioning Plan; - (b) accord with workload and manpower plans; - (c) be produced following discussion with other relevant HSC organisations - (d) be prepared within the limits of available funds; - (e) identify potential risks. - 4.2.3 The Director of Finance shall monitor financial performance against budget and plan, periodically to review them, and report to the Board. - 4.2.4 All Budget Holders must ensure that the necessary Business Case preparation and approvals, for expenditure decisions, have been obtained before committing to recurrent revenue expenditure in new service commissioning or to support any other proposed investment.
 Failure to obtain the required approvals will mean that the expenditure has been incurred without the required authority and is a serious matter.

-- 4.2.5 All HSC Organisations / providers and HSCB budget holders must provide information as required by the Director of Finance to enable budgets to be compiled. - 4.2.6 The Director of Finance has a responsibility to ensure that adequate training is delivered on an on-going basis to budget holders to help them manage their budgets effectively.
+Budget Holders should refer to the latest guidance on proportionate effort in respect of completing business cases (HSC(F) 46/2013) and the NI Guide on Expenditure Appraisal and Evaluation. - 4.2.5 All HSC Organisations / providers and HSCB budget holders must provide information as required by the Director of Finance to enable budgets to be compiled. - 4.2.6 The Director of Finance has a responsibility to ensure that adequate training is delivered on an on-going basis to budget holders to help them manage their budgets effectively.

-4.3 BUDGETARY DELEGATION WITHIN THE HSCB
+4.3 Budgetary Delegation within the HSCB

-- 4.3.1 The Chief Executive may delegate the management of a budget to permit the performance of a defined range of activities.
-This delegation must be in writing and be accompanied by a clear definition of: - (a) the amount of the budget; - (b) the purpose(s) of each budget heading; - (c) individual and group responsibilities; - (d) authority to exercise virement only within total Revenue or total Capital (non virement between revenue and capital); - (e) achievement of planned levels of service; - (f) the provision of regular reports. - 4.3.2 The Chief Executive and delegated budget holders must not exceed the budgetary total or virement limits set by the Board. - 4.3.3 Any budgeted funds not required for their designated purpose(s) revert to the immediate control of the Chief Executive, subject to any authorised use of virement.
+4.3.1 The Chief Executive may delegate the management of a budget to permit the performance of a defined range of activities.
+This delegation must be in writing and be accompanied by a clear definition of:

+- (a) the amount of the budget; - (b) the purpose(s) of each budget heading; - (c) individual and group responsibilities; - (d) authority to exercise virement only within total Revenue or total Capital (non virement between revenue and capital); - (e) achievement of planned levels of service; - (f) the provision of regular reports. - 4.3.2 The Chief Executive and delegated budget holders must not exceed the budgetary total or virement limits set by the Board. - 4.3.3 Any budgeted funds not required for their designated purpose(s) revert to the immediate control of the Chief Executive, subject to any authorised use of virement.
 Where DHSSPS resources allocated for a particular purpose are not required or not required in full, for that purpose, they must be returned to the Department for potential redistribution. - 4.3.4 Non-recurring budgets should not be used to finance recurring expenditure without the authority in writing of the Chief Executive, as advised by the Director of Finance. - 4.3.5 All Budget Holders are required to regularly review all projected expenditure and identify to the Director of Finance on a timely basis, where inescapable expenditure has the potential to breach their delegated budget.